sadasystems/gke-multiarch-guide/README.md

 Google has recently [announced](http://cloud.google.com/blog) their ARM CPU machines types.
 Kubernetes has had support for ARM machines for some time(as evidenced by the [proliferation](https://www.google.com/search?as_q=kubernetes+raspberry+pi+cluster&tbm=isch) of Raspberry Pi clusters), however running a mixed architecture cluster can pose some challenges.

-This guide will cover how to run CPU-specific workloads on mixed clusters, and an example of how to make workloads CPU-agnostic.
+This guide will cover how to run CPU-specific workloads on mixed clusters, and provide an example of how to make workloads CPU-agnostic.

 ## Table of Contents
   * [Prerequisites](#prerequisites)